-Upon dissolution of the Trust and surrender of Shares by the shareholders, shareholders will receive a distribution in U.S. dollars or in Bitcoin, at the sole discretion of the Sponsor, after the Sponsor has sold the Trust's Bitcoin, if applicable, and has paid or made provision for the Trust's claims and obligations.
+Upon dissolution of the Trust and surrender of Shares by the shareholders, shareholders will receive a distribution in U.S. dollars or in Ether, at the sole discretion of the Sponsor, after the Sponsor has sold the Trust's Ether, if applicable, and has paid or made provision for the Trust's claims and obligations.
 See "Part I-Item 1.
-Business-Description of the Trust Agreement-The Trustee-Termination of the Trust" in the Annual Report.
-In exercising its discretion, the Sponsor expects to take into consideration a number of factors including, but not limited to, the intention that the Shares offer investors an opportunity to participate in Digital Asset Markets through an investment in securities, the operational challenges of transferring Bitcoin to the Trust's shareholders via their brokers or brokerage platforms and the ability of those parties to receive Bitcoin or cash, as well as the tax consequences of distributing cash or Bitcoin.
-Based on the foregoing considerations, the Sponsor currently expects such distributions to be made in cash and to execute the sales of any Bitcoin in connection with the termination of the Trust through eligible financial institutions that are subject to federal and state licensing requirements and practices regarding AML and KYC regulations, which may include a Liquidity Provider or one or more of their respective affiliates.
+Business-Description of the Trust Agreement-The Trustee- Termination of the Trust" in the Annual Report.
+In exercising its discretion, the Sponsor expects to take into consideration a number of factors including, but not limited to, the intention that the Shares offer investors an opportunity to gain exposure to digital assets through an investment in securities, the operational challenges of transferring Ether to the Trust's shareholders via their brokers or brokerage platforms and the ability of those parties to receive Ether or cash, as well as the tax consequences of distributing cash or Ether.
+Based on the foregoing considerations, the Sponsor currently expects such distributions to be made in cash and to execute the sales of any Ether in connection with the termination of the Trust through eligible financial institutions that are subject to federal and state licensing requirements and practices regarding AML and KYC regulations, which may include a Liquidity Provider or one or more of their respective affiliates

 Baskets may be created or redeemed only by Authorized Participants.
 Each Authorized Participant must (i) be a registered broker-dealer and (ii) have entered into a Participant Agreement with the Sponsor and the Transfer Agent.
-Subject to In-Kind Regulatory Approval, in the future any Authorized Participants creating and redeeming Shares through In-Kind Orders must also own, or their AP Designee (as defined below) must own, a Bitcoin wallet address that is known to the Custodian as belonging to the Authorized Participant or its AP Designee and maintain an account with the Custodian.
-The Participant Agreement provides the procedures for the creation and redemption of Baskets and for the delivery of Bitcoins required for the creation and redemption of Baskets via a Liquidity Provider.
+Subject to In-Kind Regulatory Approval, in the future any Authorized Participants creating and redeeming Shares through In-Kind Orders must also own, or their AP Designee (as defined below) must own, an Ether wallet address that is known to the Custodian as belonging to the Authorized Participant or its AP Designee and maintain an account with the Custodian.
+The Participant Agreement provides the procedures for the creation and redemption of Baskets and for the delivery of Ether required for the creation and redemption of Baskets via a Liquidity Provider, as well as the deposit with and subsequent delivery by the Trust of cash required in connection therewith, from or to an Authorized Participant or Liquidity Provider, as applicable.
 See "Description of Creation and Redemption of Shares."

-As of the date of this prospectus, the Trust has engaged Jane Street Capital, LLC, Virtu Americas LLC, Macquarie Capital (USA) Inc. and ABN AMRO Clearing USA LLC as Authorized Participants.
+As of the date of this prospectus, the Trust has engaged , and as Authorized Participants.
 Additional Authorized Participants may be added at any time, subject to the discretion of the Sponsor.